AlexTorresDev/custom-electron-titlebar/README.md

 (View [Update Background](#update-background) for more details).

 #### Step 2
-Update the code to launch browser window
+Update the code that launches browser window
 ```js
 var mainWindow = new BrowserWindow({
       width: 1000,